Winner, 2015 Faces of Entrepreneurship award

 The theme for the studio is ‘living on a prayer’, taking it one day at a time.
 But she eventually hit a wall; all the money she had went to construction.
 Her account was overdrawn.
 She wasn’t getting paid.
 Her managers worked for free the first year.
 The business got to a point where it couldn’t do that anymore.

 She researched her options.
 Bank financing was out; she knew that her credit score was not even close to qualifying her for a loan.
 She found VEDC.
-“They’ve saved us from going under over the past three years.”
-And she’s taken their business seminars.
+“They saved us from going under the past three years.”
+She’s also taken their business seminars.
 She says, “It’s a really good service to have.
 It’s really hard when you’re in business to stay in business.”
-She also has improved her credit score and is in good standing.
+She also has improved her credit score and is now in good standing.

-After a little over two years, during Christmas 2014, word got around and the studio saw an influx of students, bringing it to another level.
+After a little over two years, during Christmas 2014, word got around and the studio saw an influx of students, bringing it to a new level.
 It went from juggling bills to breaking even in a month.